 We also recognise that we have a considerable influence in our buying power to encourage our suppliers and contractors to minimise negative ethical, environmental and social effects associated with products and services we provide by working together with suppliers to encourage sustainable and healthy food production and consumption.
-We have key performance indicators aligned with our sustainable food strategy written into our catering contract.
-(Award criteria for catering contract
+We have key performance indicators aligned with our sustainable food strategy written into our catering contract, take a look at our Catering Award Criteria

 The University has set a number of targets and objectives to help us achieve these aims within our Sustainable, Healthy Food Policy 2017.

 From August 2017 Wrexham Glyndwr University caterers will be Aramark, who will extend the range of healthy foods on offer in our catering outlets across campuses.

 An exciting collaboration between Flintshare our onsite community led growing group and our student society’s Botanical and ZooSoc has been formed this year with Flintshare educating WGU students on the benefits and skills of growing your own food.
 Many BBQ parties have taken place this year using food picked from WGU’s growing facility.

 There are free drinking water fountains throughout all the university sites, including the Students' Union and the main canteen.

 WGU Growing Facility